Qays ibn Makshuh: Biography

 Qays ibn Mashuh al-Muradi hailed from Murad tribe as son of Makshuh, or originally named Hubayrah ibn Abd Yaghut bin Al-Ghazil bin Salamah, the son of Bada’ ibn Amr az Zahir bin Murad.
 The father of Qays was the chief of Murad tribe and nicknamed al-Makshuh because he had a complaint in his flank resulting from a fire.
-There are confusion about his name, which sometimes appears in records as Qays ibn Hubayra "al-Makshuh,” or Qays ibn 'Abd Yaghuth ibn Makshuh, or simply Qays ibn al-Makshfih.
-Qays ibn Makshuh were also a nephew of Amr ibn Ma'adi Yakrib, a renowned warrior from Zubaid clan of Yemen.
+There is some confusion about his name, which sometimes appears in records as Qays ibn Hubayra "al-Makshuh,” or Qays ibn 'Abd Yaghuth ibn Makshuh, or simply Qays ibn al-Makshfih.
+Qays ibn Makshuh was also a nephew of Amr ibn Ma'adi Yakrib, a renowned warrior from Zubaid clan of Yemen.

-Later, when there is a news about a Quraysh man named Muhammad preaching an Islam religion in Arabia, Amr urging Qays ibn Maksuh to go with him to check whether it is true Muhammad claim as prophet, which Qays rejected.
-Then in turn, Amr go by himself to meet Muhammad, which impressed him and prompted him to convert to Islam as he meet the latter.
+Later, when there was news about a Quraysh man named Muhammad preaching an religion named Islam in Arabia, Amr urged Qays ibn Maksuh to go with him to check whether Muhammad's claim of being a prophet is true, Qays declined.
+Then in turn, Amr went by himself to meet Muhammad, who impressed him and prompted him to convert to Islam as he met the latter.

 Ridda Wars

-During the great Ridda Wars, The false prophet Al-Aswad al-Ansi succumbed to a palace conspiracy, as Yemeni leaders, such as Dhu Zulaim, Dhu al-Kala, and Dhu Murran withheld their support from Aswad.
-When the tribes of Najran broke away and reinstate treaty with Medina, Aswad lost significant support.
+During the great Ridda Wars, the false prophet Al-Aswad al-Ansi succumbed to a palace conspiracy, as Yemeni leaders, such as Dhu Zulaim, Dhu al-Kala, and Dhu Murran withheld their support from Aswad.
+When the tribes of Najran broke away and reinstate dtreaty with Medina, Aswad lost significant support.
 This weakness allow Qays ibn Makshuh and Persian garrison led by Fayruz al-Daylami in San'a to mount conspiracy operation The operation finally managed brought down Aswad and reaffirmed the caliphate control of the area.

 The threat to the authority of Medina, however, was renewed in the person of Qais ibn Makshuh himself, as he felt slighted when Abu Bakr confirmed Fairuz as administrator of Yemen.
 Meanwhile, another source suggested Qays rebelled along with Amr ibn Ma'adi Yakrib as both conspired to kill three caliphate deputies in Yemen.
 A caliphate commander Al-Muhajir ibn Abi Umayya lead the Al-Abna' opposing Qays.
 Ultimately, the forces of Qays and Amr were defeated by the force of Ikrima ibn Abi Jahl.